 The benefits of business process outsourcing are well documented.
-Organizations seeking to increase the efficiency and cost effectiveness of their back office processes will contract this work out to third-parties while the client focuses on its core competencies.
+Organizations seeking to increase the efficiency and cost effectiveness of their back office processes will contract this work out to third-parties while the client focuses on its core competencies (outsourcing fragmentation).
 The benefits of such a practice are without a doubt rather substantial, but the negative aspects of business process outsourcing must be examined as well to prevent avoidable short comings in the quality of a particular service being provided.

-In an article posted in the Economic Times1, outsourcing fragmentation is discussed as a potential shortcoming of the outsourcing process if it is left unaddressed.
+In an article posted in the Economic Times1, outsourcing fragmentation is discussed as a potential shortcoming of the outsourcing process if it is left undressed.
 The author asserts that outsourcing fragmentation (the use of different suppliers and component manufactures in the production of a good or service) can lead to individuals with varying levels of training and experience completing different portions of the service.
 Therefore, the end customer may experience contractors that are not as familiar with the client’s operating procedures.
 This process may repeat itself whenever a new business process company acquires the contract to perform a particular task for a client that is only a small part of the total group of processes that the client has outsourced to other business process outsourcing companies.
 To ensure a task is completed as efficiently as possible, the business process outsourcing company must be in constant communication with the client regarding the proper operating procedures and expectations surrounding each process.

 How to combat the negative effects of outsourcing fragmentation?